|

 MICE

-is being carried out by an international collaboration as an experimental demonstration of muon-beam cooling.
+was carried out by an international collaboration as an experimental demonstration of muon-beam cooling.

 |